Are mistakes made?

 What can an attorney do?

-He evaluates which program(s) may potentially provide you with disability benefits and determines whether your condition (physical, mental, or a combination) should entitle you to disability benefits.
-He represents clients who are disabled from their regular work, or all work, and want to pursue disability benefits
+Kim and Kyle will evaluate which program(s) may potentially provide you with disability benefits and determine whether your condition (physical, mental, or a combination) should entitle you to disability benefits.
+They represent clients who are disabled from their regular work, or all work, and want to pursue disability benefits

 How are attorney’s fees paid?